bloom-solutions/message_bus_client_worker/README.md

 Subscribe to [MessageBus](https://github.com/SamSaffron/message_bus) using Sidekiq workers.
 This gem was borne out of the noisy logs and difficult in debugging using [message_bus-client](https://github.com/lowjoel/message_bus-client).
 This gem aims to:

-- allow sane debugging by having thread-related code all over the calls to the MessageBus channel by relying on Sidekiq
+- allow sane debugging.
+Do not have thread-related code all over the code to the MessageBus channel.
+Rely on Sidekiq
 - keep subscriptions to 1 per channel.
 With current options, every web server process would start a thread that listened to the MessageBus channels.
 - do not unnecessarily add noise when starting the console like `rails console`
 - recover from downtime by keeping track of the last message it processed per channel